telerik/blazor-docs/getting-started/vs-integration/new-project-wizard.md

 ### Step 3: Configure Additional Project Settings

-This screen provides option to configure:
+This screen lets you choose:

    * Whether to import the required Telerik UI stylesheet and JS Interop file by suing the [static assets](/blazor-ui/getting-started/what-you-need#using-static-assets) or the [CDN method](/blazor-ui/getting-started/what-you-need#using-cdn).
    * Whether to use [localization]({%slug globalization-localization%}) in the project or not.